Nursery Cryme: Other songs

 "Harold the Barrel" showed a humorous side to Genesis, which was encouraged by Collins.
-The lyrics show black humour of a man contemplating suicide by jumping off a building, with wordplay influenced by John Lennon's In His Own Write.
+The lyrics show black humour of a man contemplating suicide by jumping off a building.
+The song was written primarily by Gabriel, with Collins assisting him with the lyrics.
 The track was recorded with Gabriel and Collins singing the song as a duet.
-Their vocals were mixed onto the same audio track so they cannot be separated.
+Their vocals were mixed onto the same audio track, so they cannot be separated.

-"Harlequin" was written by Rutherford.
-He played two separate guitar parts on a single 12-string which he thought produced "pretty dodgy" results, and was also critical of his lyrics.
+"Harlequin" was written by Rutherford and Phillips.
+The instrumentation consists of two 12-string guitars, organ, electric guitar, a Mellotron on the vibraphone setting, and tambourine, and the vocals feature Gabriel, Collins, Rutherford, and Banks all singing harmony.
+Rutherford played two separate guitar parts on a single 12-string, which he thought produced "pretty dodgy" results, and was also critical of his lyrics.
+By contrast, listening to the album in 2007, Banks commented that "I used to think 'Harlequin' was a very weak song, but on hearing it again I realise it was pretty good."

 "The Fountain of Salmacis" tells the Greek myth of Salmacis and Hermaphroditus.
 It originated from a short rundown passage that Banks had come up with while at university.
 An earlier version of the track, entitled "Provocation", was recorded in 1970 for the soundtrack of an unreleased BBC documentary on painter Michael Jackson.
 The track makes use of the Mellotron, with an influence from King Crimson's In the Court of the Crimson King.
 Banks thought the instrument greatly complemented his piece when combined with the organ.
-It became the basis for "The Fountain of Salmacis" which was taken further to a complete song as the result of group jams.
+It became the basis for "The Fountain of Salmacis", which was taken further to a complete song as the result of group jams.
 Hackett particularly enjoyed the time he came up with his ending guitar solo, which occurred around midnight at Luxford House during a rare moment when the group were up for recording.
+The lyrics were written by Banks and Gabriel.